Quantum optimal transport with quantum channels: Quantum transport cost and quantum Wasserstein distance

-and the claim follows. \end{proof} \end{thm} The fundamental consequence of \autoref{thm:zero} is that the identity is the optimal plan to transport a quantum state on itself. \begin{cor}[trivial transport] For any $\rho\in\mathcal{S}(\mathcal{H})$, the optimal plan to transport $\rho$ onto itself is the identity and
+where we have used \autoref{lem:AXB} again, and the claim follows. \end{proof} \end{thm} The fundamental consequence of \autoref{thm:zero} is that the identity channel is the optimal plan to transport a quantum state on itself. \begin{cor}[trivial transport] For any $\rho\in\mathcal{S}(\mathcal{H})$ with finite energy, the optimal plan to transport $\rho$ onto itself is the identity channel and

 \end{cor}